← Back to all posts

 Zola: Still Wedding-First

-Zola started as a wedding registry company and expanded into invitations, websites, and full wedding planning.
+Zola started as a wedding registry company and expanded into invitations and full wedding websites.
 It does that job well.
-The designs are modern, the registry integration is seamless, and the wedding website builder is one of the more polished options available.
+The designs are modern, and the wedding website builder is one of the more polished options available, with registry integration that actually feels seamless.

 What works: If you are planning a wedding, Zola's ecosystem is impressive.
 The design library has a contemporary feel that stands out from the more traditional options.
 The guest management tools are well-designed, and having registry and invitations under one roof simplifies the wedding planning workflow.